steve-practicalai/steve-practicalai.github.io/practicalai-content.md

 ## FAQs

 1. **Do I need prior AI experience?**
-   No prior AI experience is necessary for our Foundation course.
-We cater to all skill levels.
+   No prior AI experience is necessary for our Foundation course which provides a solid grounding in what's possible with today's AI technology.
+We cater to all skill levels with the Skills course aimed at ChatGPT power users and the Advanced course if for those looking to take it a step further with advanced prompt engineering and powerful automation techniques.

 2. **How long are the courses?**
    Course durations vary from half-day workshops to full-day intensive sessions.
 Check each course description for specific details.

 3. **Are the courses suitable for my industry?**
    Yes!
 Our courses are designed to be applicable across various industries.
 We focus on practical skills that can be adapted to your specific needs.

+3. **Do I need ChatGPT Pro?**
+   Our courses aren't for any specific vendor and our Foundations course can be completed with the free [ChatGPT](https://openai.com/index/chatgpt/) or [Claude](https://www.anthropic.com/claude) account.
+The Skills and Advanced courses do require access to the professional subscription and API developer tools respectively.

 ## Newsletter Signup